 The week before Easter is an exhausting week for all women, who are supposed to clean up the house and cook all the above-mentioned foods.
 Even the days are set for when you cook each thing.
 For example, the eggs have to be dyed on Thursday and on Friday you bake the pie (Pasca).

-On Saturday evening you get all dressed up and you go to church, in the middle of the night.
+On Saturday evening, you get all dressed up and you go to church, in the middle of the night.
 No worries, everyone is roaming the streets, going to or getting back from the church with the holy light.
 After this, you go home and you have the most awaited feast.
 With your family.

 On the 2nd Easter day, you’re supposed to go and visit the extended family.
 Your godfathers, grandmas, dogs, stuff like that.
 You eat some more at their place.

-The takeaway from these Romanian Easter traditions
+The takeaway from these Romanian Easter traditions (Orthodox Easter Traditions)

-Easter is a time to spend with family, eating the traditional meal (I am still hoping I will find some veggie substitutes for them) and relax.
+Easter is a time to spend with your family, eating the traditional meal (I am still hoping I will find some veggie substitutes for them) and relax.

 Expect to see lots of eggs, everywhere.
-Chocolate companies love this tradition, and everywhere you will find chocolate Easter eggs to buy.
+Chocolate companies love this tradition, and everywhere you will find Easter chocolate eggs to buy.